jkelion/edu/content/en/legal.md

 ### Data protection
 Measures have been taken to protect your users’ data.
 They include encryption of all data exchanged between this website and your devices.

-If you have any privacy-specific concerns, you can contact the publication manager of this website using the website contact e-mail.
+If you have any privacy-specific concerns, you can contact the publication manager of this website using this [Contact Form](https://jonathan-kaplan.eu/contact/).